sch246/entity_numbering/README_en-US.md

 - Customizable death message broadcast range
 - Customizable separator between entity name and number
 - Special handling for zombies infecting villagers
+- Named entities will have the tag: `entity_numbering.named`, which can also be used to prevent entities from being named
+- Added the `resetname` command to clear names

 ## Known Issues